marciojmo/MSnakes/README.md

 ## Synopsis

-A simple python implementation of the classic Snakes (Active Contours) algorithm proposed by KASS, WITKIN and TERZOPOULOS in 1988.
+A python implementation of the classic Snakes (Active Contours) algorithm proposed by KASS, WITKIN and TERZOPOULOS in 1988.

 ## Code Example